-Prof. Dr. Thomas Zentgraf University of Paderborn Faculty of Science Department of Physics Warburger Str.
+Prof. Dr. Thomas Zentgraf Paderborn University Faculty of Science Department of Physics Warburger Str.
 100 33098 Paderborn

-Phone:+49-5251-60-5865Fax:+49-5251-60-5886Email:thomas.zentgraf@upb.deInternet:http://physik.uni-paderborn.de/zentgraf/
+Email: thomas.zentgraf@upb.de

+Internet: http://physik.uni-paderborn.de/zentgraf/

-The Ultrafast Nanophotonics group at the University of Paderborn focuses its research on optical properties of artificial nanostructured material systems.
+The Ultrafast Nanophotonics group at the University of Paderborn focuses its research on the optical properties of artificial nanostructured material systems.
 Modern nanotechnology opens the possibility to manipulate the arrangement and structure of natural materials down to the nanoscale to sizes comparable to the optical wavelength.
-This freedom allows a direct engineering of the optical material properties that can be utilized for new classes of photonic devices and applications.
+This freedom allows direct engineering of the optical material properties that can be utilized for new classes of photonic devices and applications.